Ormesby St Margaret: St Margaret's Church

 Located on Yarmouth Road, the church of St Margaret was built in 14th Century and was again remodeled heavily in the 15th Century.
 The church has served as Ormesby St Margaret's parish church for hundreds of years.
 The church was later restored by Richard Phipson in the 19th century, and the church now includes features like monumental brasses to the Clere family and 20th-century stained glass windows.
-The church was given Grade II* listed status by Historic England on the 25 September 1962.
+The church was given Grade II* listed status by Historic England on 25 September 1962.

 Amenities

 The village centre is focused around Cromer Road, North Road and Yarmouth Road and consists of basic amenities, with larger retail centres in nearby Caister-on-Sea, Gorleston-on-Sea and Great Yarmouth.